 For White Blood Cells counting blood is diluted in special mixers.
-The blood is applied into the mixer to the mark 0.5 and then 5 % solution of acetic acid stained with methylene blue to the mark 11 (20-fold dilution of the blood) is added.
-The acetic acid destroys plasmatic membranes of all blood cells (chemical hemolysis), while methylene blue stains nuclei of White Blood Cells.
+The blood is taken into the mixer to the mark 0.5 and then 5 % solution of acetic acid stained with methylene blue to the mark 11 (20-fold dilution of the blood) is added.
+The acetic acid destroys membranes of all blood cells (chemical hemolysis), so all blood cells become destroyed, including White Blood Cells.
+However, each WBC leaves its nucleus, in contrast to the other blood cells.
+Methylene blue that is added to the acetic acid stains nuclei of White Blood Cells thus making their counting easier.
 The mixer is shaken for 1-2 min.
 The chamber is filled in from the mixer ampoule.
-White Blood Cells (White Blood Cells nuclei) are counted in small magnification in 25 large squares.
+White Blood Cells nuclei) are counted at small magnification in 25 large squares.

-- 1. Calculate the total count of leukocytes in 25 large squares. - 2.
-Calculate the leukocyte count in 11 by the formula. - 3.
-Assess the obtained result versus the norm.
+1. Calculate the total count of leukocytes in 25 large squares.

+2. Calculate the leukocyte count per in 1 liter by the formula.

+3. Assess the obtained result versus the norm.